We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 - it is easy to care for

-At what sewing levels is poplin intended?
+What sewing skill levels is poplin suitable for?

 Sewing poplin